curvegrid/go-ethereum-wiki/JavaScript-Console.md

 ## API

 The JS console shares all bindings with the [Ext.
 JavaScript API](https://github.com/ethereum/go-ethereum/wiki/PoC-5-JavaScript-API).
-The only difference is that the JS console has all methods starting with an **uppercase** character.
+The only difference is that the JS console has all methods starting with an **uppercase** character. (**might change**)

 The Ethereum API is available through the `eth` object and contains the following methods: